serverless/blog/posts/2018-11-27-reinvent-2018-serverless-announcements.md

 **What it is:** Add elastic GPUs to your EC2 instance for faster machine learning training and inference.

 **Why it matters:** There's a huge hunger for GPUs for machine learning, and AWS is making it easier to attach to your EC2 instances.
 You can get serious performance -- up to 32 TeraFLOPS of performance -- and you pay on a per-hour basis, just like EC2.

+#### Quantum Ledger Database (QLDB)

+**What it is:** A fully-managed ledger database

+**Why it matters:** QLDB has similar mechanics to a SQL database but without the ability to permanently overwrite or delete data.
+This can be very useful for times when you have strong audit requirements and need to ensure long-term integrity and completeness of your data.
+Also, obvious usage for blockchain technology, if that's your thing.

 #### Timestream timeseries database